 Salford Royal’s initial pouch dispensing trials reduce medication rounds by thirty minutes.

-Salford Royal Hospital is known as a hub for healthcare innovation.
+Salford Royal Hospital is a hub for healthcare innovation.
 Its Digital Experience Centre is open to the public and boasts ground-breaking medical technology that could revolutionise the health sector.
-One recent collaboration shows great potential for NHS healthcare.
+One recent collaboration shows great potential for pouch dispensing in the NHS.

 If you’ve ever worked in a hospital, you’ll know how laborious medication management can be.
-With many patients to care for and ambitious targets, the workload is intense.
+The workload is intense, with many patients to care for and ambitious targets.
 Recent years have seen UK hospital wards more crowded than ever, and a government budget that is spread very finely over a large sector.
 These issues make medication dispensing all the more challenging.

 Medication errors: crunching the numbers

 A 2018 report commissioned by the Department of Health and Social Care shows concerning insight into UK medication errors.
 The report estimated that 237 million medication errors occur every year in England, causing up to 22,000 deaths and an NHS cost of £1.6 billion.
 (1)

 The report found errors at all stages of the medication process, from prescribing to dispensing and administration.
 Of the studies conducted in secondary care, the results showed that a whopping 78.6% of medication errors occur at the administration stage.
 This is testament to the growing pressures on our hospital staff and the shortage of staff resource available.

 Medication errors have no place in a modern NHS